Georgia Trump indictment invokes justice for election workers

 “It’s not about reimbursement ….
 It’s more about punishment for a crime that’s consistent with the level of accountability for a particular act,” she said.

-Though Trump’s efforts to subvert Georgia’s election results ultimately failed, the indictment makes clear he and his allies’ alleged actions were “not a victimless crime at all,” Segall said.
+Though Trump’s efforts to subvert Georgia’s election results ultimately failed, the indictment makes clear his and his allies’ alleged actions were “not a victimless crime at all,” Segall said.

 “Bringing in Ruby Freeman and her daughter shows a very human cost to what these people were doing,” he said.